Tennessee Missing Alerts & Criteria

 At the request of a local law enforcement agency, the TBI will include information about missing children who may be missing as a result of parental abduction, runaway, or otherwise “at-risk” on its website.

-Please note: The website list does not represent all missing children in Tennessee, just cases in which the TBI receives a request from a parent, guardian, or local law enforcement, and those in which the case may benefit from additional publicity.
+Please note, however, the TBI's website list does not represent all missing children in Tennessee, just cases in which the Bureau receives a request from a parent, guardian, or local law enforcement, and those in which the case may benefit from additional publicity.